-Welcome to SPI’s Epic Guide to Writing and Publishing a Book!
+Welcome to the SPI Comprehensive Guide to Writing and Publishing a Book!

 Here at SPI we have supported Pat in self-publishing not one, not two, but three books: Let Go, Will It Fly?, and Superfans.
 That’s right—as of 2019 all of Pat’s books have been self-published.
 In addition to supporting Pat’s books, several members of our team have years of industry experience as publishing professionals working as writers, editors, and consultants for other authors on books that have been both self-published and traditionally published.
 As a team we have made plenty of mistakes, but we’ve also done a lot of things right, landing one of Pat’s books on the Wall Street Journal bestseller list and hitting the number-one bestseller spot in multiple categories on Amazon.

 All that to say, a lot of collective experience has gone into gathering the best information on writing and publishing a book that we can and compiling it in one place.
-Our goal with SPI’s Epic Guide to Writing & Publishing Your Book is to make it super easy for you to find what you need depending on where you are with your book and what type of publishing you’d like to pursue.
+Our goal with the SPI Comprehensive Guide to Writing & Publishing Your Book is to make it super easy for you to find what you need depending on where you are with your book and what type of publishing you’d like to pursue.

 This epic guide, and the others that we publish here on SPI, is our way of sharing the knowledge and experience we have gained in book publishing directly with you, for free.
 Why?
 Because we know how valuable it is for you and your brand to have a published book with your name on it as the author.
 And if publishing a book is something you’ve been thinking about doing, we want to help you accomplish that goal, for your sake and the sake of the people you serve with your business.